-ABBA live has been a difficult topic almost from the beginning.
-The ABBA members always had a difficult relationship with live performances.
+ABBA’s live performances have been a difficult topic almost from the beginning.
+With their solo performances and group activities before ABBA was formed they already toured throughout Sweden a lot and so it perhaps it’s not such a big surprise that the ABBA members always had a reluctant relationship to live performances.
 Especially Agnetha didn’t feel completely comfortable with touring and being on stage.

 For me touring was about everything I didn’t like; too long away from the children, long journeys, changing hotels every day, time changes.
 Perhaps just because the whole thing was so hard, the audiences’ enthusiastic reception was a fantastic contrast and an incredible joy.